Why become a 4-H volunteer?

 Great, now you have decided to share your time and talents, have fun with young people and make a positive difference in their lives!

 - First, you must successfully complete the application process including a CORI (Criminal Offender Record Information) check.
 Your 4-H Educator will inform you when this process is complete.

-- Work with your 4-H Educator and volunteer mentor to decide on the details: the age group you will work with, projects your group will do and when and where your club will meet.
+- Work with your 4-H Educator to decide on the details: the age group you will work with, projects your group will do and when and where your club will meet.